1 Atm Is How Many Torr

 Definitions of Atmosphere (atm) and Torr

 An atmosphere (atm) is a unit of pressure that is approximately equal to the average atmospheric pressure at sea level on Earth.
-Specifically, 1 atm is defined as 101,325 Pascals (Pa).
+But specifically, 1 atm is defined as 101,325 Pascals (Pa).
 The atmosphere is a convenient unit for expressing high pressures, such as those found in industrial processes or deep-sea environments.

 Scientific Foundation